LineageOS/lineage_wiki/pages/quirks/ims.md

 ### Why is that?

-While it certainly is a standard, there is no standard implementation for it in the Android sourcecode.
+While it certainly is a standard, there is no standard implementation for it in the Android source code.
 Some vendors have their own implementation, which is not open-source and can therefore not be integrated into LineageOS' code.
-Devices that rely on any of these implementations therefore lack the all features provided by IMS (VoLTE, VoWi-Fi, VoNR, etc.).
+Devices that rely on any of these implementations therefore lack all the features provided by IMS (VoLTE, VoWi-Fi, VoNR, etc.).
 This might or might not affect you, depending on your provider and region.